Articles About Timekeeping (38)

 Greenwich Mean Time (GMT) is often interchanged or confused with Coordinated Universal Time (UTC).
 But GMT is a time zone and UTC is a time standard.

-Daylight Saving Time (DST) has been used for more than 100 years.
-But do the pros really outweigh the cons?
+Daylight Saving Time (DST) has been used for more than But do its pros really outweigh its cons?

 GMT or BST in the UK?